 Purple Basil

-These herbs are generally green in color, however a purple variety does grow (Purple Basil).
+These herbs are generally green in color, but a purple variety does also grow (Purple Basil).
 This plant requires warm to hot environments and regions to grow.

 Elderberry